bentonam/build-your-first-couchbase-application/exercises/exercise2/exercise2-instructions.md

 ### Exercise 2.d - Retreive the Brands Config Document

-Open `exercise2/com/example/SiteService.cfc` in your IDE
+Open `exercise2/com/example/BrandService.cfc` in your IDE

-Modify the `getSiteBrands` method to retrieve the `brands` document and return just the array `brands` property of the document.
+Modify the `getBrands` method to retrieve the `brands` document and return just the array `brands` property of the document.
 The document is structured as follows:

 ```
 {